NETWAYS/foreman-training/provisioning/03_pxe.md

-On the Interface tab click edit to configure the interface with the MAC address of the system created before (which could be found on the Details view on the NIC or if paused in the console), identifier "eth0", select Domain "localdomain" and Subnet "foreman" and keep the suggested IP address which will be the first one free in the range of the subnet.
+On the Interface tab click edit to configure the interface with the MAC address of the system created before (which could be found on the Details view on the NIC or if paused in the console), identifier "eth0", select Domain "localdomain" and Subnet "foreman" and keep the suggested IP address which will be a random one free in the range of the subnet.

 ### Unpause the virtual machine